Louiseskinner01/project1-lskinner/README.md

 | [Unsplash](https://unsplash.com/) | This website provides high quality pictures.
 I utilised this tool for add images of juices to the carousel on the nutrition page. |

 #### Validation testing
 **W3C Validator:** I used this online tool to validate my CSS and HTML code.
-It's a great tool as it higghlighted many issues I had in my code and I was able to make amendments to ensure all my code clean and valid.
+It's a great tool as it highlighted many issues I had in my code and I was able to make the necessary amendments to ensure all my code was clean and valid.
 Please see the TESTING document for test results: [TESTING.md](TESTING.md)

 #### Other tools utilised